ehorodyski-ionic/cap-tutorial-local-plugin/docs/code-abstractions.md

 ### Where can I find examples of design patterns?

-Speaking developer-to-developer here, I gravitate towards the following resources for examples of design patterns and how to implement them:
+Speaking developer-to-developer, I gravitate towards the following resources for examples of design patterns and how to implement them:

 - [Head First Design Patterns (O'Reilly Publishing)](https://www.oreilly.com/library/view/head-first-design/0596007124/)
 - [Design Patterns (Refactoring Guru)](https://refactoring.guru/design-patterns)

-Personally speaking, I keep _Head First Design Patterns_ in my bookshelf and thumb through it when I need refreshers or am in the planning phases of projects (to disconnect from online distractions) and I'll browse Refactoring Guru when I'm head-down writing code.
+Personally speaking, I keep _Head First Design Patterns_ in my bookshelf and thumb through it when I need refreshers or am in the planning phases of projects (to disconnect from online distractions) and I'll browse _Refactoring Guru_ when I'm head-down writing code.

 ## Common Plugin Patterns